 D. To handle potential errors in code

-46. When is the code inside an `else if` block executed?
+Question 46: When is the code inside an else if block executed?

 A. Always

-47. What is the purpose of a `switch` statement in JavaScript?
+Question 47: What is the purpose of a switch statement in JavaScript?

 A. To create a loop that iterates a specific number of times